sarahtanja/lab-book/_posts/2023-03-20-protocol-qbit.md

 ![qbit ]({{ site.url }}{{ site.baseurl }}/assets/images/qbit-quick.png)*infographic sourced from [Qubit RNA Broad Range (BR) Assay Kit Quick Reference](https://www.thermofisher.com/document-connect/document-connect.html?url=https://assets.thermofisher.com/TFS-Assets%2FLSG%2Fmanuals%2FQRC10210.pdf)*

+### Advanced Prep

+Thaw samples, or aliquots of sample, on ice.
+Only 1uL is needed from the sample to run Qubit.
+This tiny amount is prone to pipetting error, which can be influenced by temperature.
+Make sure the aliquot you are pulling 1uL from is well thawed.

-### Step 1.
-Set up 2 assay tubes for the standards and 1 tube for each sample
+### Set up 2 assay tubes for the standards and 1 tube for each sample

 - [ ] label assay tube lids